rafalp/Misago/dev-docs/plugins/hooks/check-delete-post-edit-permission-hook.md

-# `check_see_post_likes_permission_hook`
+# `check_delete_post_edit_permission_hook`

-This hook wraps a standard Misago function used to check if a user has permission to see post likes.
-Raises Django’s `PermissionDenied` if they don't.
+This hook wraps the standard Misago function used to check whether a user has permission to delete a post edit.
+Raises Django’s `PermissionDenied` if they don’t.

 ## Location